rtoal/ael/README.md

 # ael

-This is aompiler for the language Ael written completely from scratch with no external libraries.
+This is aompiler for the language **Ael** written completely from scratch with no external libraries.
 Ael stands for (A)rithmetic (E)xpression (L)anguage.
-It’s the language of arithmetic expressions over integers, limited to `+`, `-`, `*`, `/`, `abs`, and `sqrt` (with parentheses of course).
-The purpose of this language is to serve as an introductory example for compiler writing, so the language contains rather gratuitous declarations, assignments, and print statements.
+It’s the language of arithmetic expressions over integers, limited to `+`, `-`, `*`, `/`, `abs`, `sqrt`, and parentheses.
+The purpose of this language is to serve as an introductory example for compiler writing, so the language throws in declarations, assignments, and print statements to illustrate the difference between statements and expressions, and to have _something_ to do during semantic analysis.

 ## Sample Program